dannywillems/dannywillems.github.io/_posts/en-392-ocaml-cordova-secured-typed-hybrid-mobile-applications.md

 cordova platform add android
 [/code]
 <p class="dw-quote">I don't give the example for Windows because it's very hard to use OCaml on Windows and you need to be on Windows to build for Windows Phone</p>
 Now we install plugins.
 For this example, we will used two plugins: <a href="https://github.com/cordova-sms/cordova-sms-plugin">cordova-plugin-sms</a> to send the message and <a href="https://github.com/apache/cordova-plugin-dialogs">cordova-plugin-dialogs</a> to show a dialog.
-We can install these commands:
+We can install with these commands:
 [code lang="bash"]
 cordova plugin add cordova-plugin-sms cordova plugin add cordova-plugin-dialogs